 9. Festivals… so many of them

-It has to be said, during the Fringe traffic jams are horrendous, and locals can become somewhat grumpy and irritated.
+It has to be said during the Fringe, traffic jams are horrendous, and locals can become somewhat grumpy and irritated.
 Walking through the city turns into a mission impossible.
-So if you need to be somewhere other than the Fringe, avoid taking any shortcuts through the city centre or get ready to wrestle your way through the endless crowds.
+So if you need to be somewhere other than the Fringe, avoid taking shortcuts through the city center or get ready to wrestle your way through the endless crowds.

 10. The weather is very changeable

 Is it raining now?
 Never mind, it’ll probably stop in half an hour.

 It’s unlikely to snow, but you could have sun, wind, rain, fog, and everything in between in the space of one afternoon.